 |Verizon Device Trade-In Program (PayPal or store credit)||$0||$0||$0|

 Thanks to the ever-changing resale marketplace, resale values are constantly in flux.
 However, this is especially the case in the 24 hours after a new iPhone is launched.
 Over this period, an iPhone’s resale value plunges around 30% on average.
-As the iPhone 12 is expected to be Apple’s first 5G-enabled smartphone, depreciation rates are expected to be especially volatile, with resale values anticipated to drop as much as 60%.
+With the iPhone 12 being Apple’s first 5G-enabled smartphone, depreciation rates are expected to be especially volatile, with resale values anticipated to drop as much as 60%.

 So, if you receive an offer that makes you happy, don’t be afraid to lock it in.
 Since there’s no obligation to complete your trade-in after getting a quote, you can keep looking around at other options until you find the best one for you.
 Furthermore, many buyback programs will lock in your phone’s resale value for several days (our price-lock period is 2 weeks), thus giving you plenty of time to decide.